edwardtanguay/Exercise-302-PB-DATA-practiceArrayFunctionsWithModulesAndInHTML/README.md

-# Practice array functions with modules and in HTML
+# Practice array functions with modules

-Use basic JavaScript module export/import and DOM/HTML skills to create a website where you can practice using the ES6 higher-order functions
+Use JavaScript modules to practice using the ES6 higher-order functions.

 ## Set up new npm project in new directory